Behind the Scenes at HBS Admissions

 You were in the position during the surge of application volumes during an economic downturn.
 How did the economic downturn influence your work?
 How did the admissions office adapt?

-The class demographics certainly shift over a period of time, sometimes driven by HBS priorities.
+The class demographics certainly shift over time, sometimes driven by HBS priorities.
 For example, based on faculty feedback (seeing a lack of flexibility in thinking from students who had been working for many years), the school began to experiment with admitting people with fewer years of work experience.
 This ultimately led to the 2+2 (deferred admit) program.

 External factors can also drive demographic shifts.
 Over time, some industries swing towards or away from valuing/hiring MBA grads.
 Additionally, some industries “get hot” for periods of time, and more people want and need an MBA to enter those industries.

 The interesting thing about recognizing a “Habit of Leadership” is that it can be demonstrated in various ways.
 Of course, there are the more typical examples: the president of your class or the captain of your team.
-And those are certainly great and worthwhile.
+And those are indeed great and worthwhile.
 But it can also show up in less formal ways, without a title.
 You could have organized and managed a holiday gift drive or started a new service trip with your friends.

 I believe it’s true that all people, and therefore all admissions boards, love a great story.
 It’s a way to bring life to your application and show the realness of who you are during what can be a dry process.
-I recall a story of an applicant engineering a soccer ball that could be kicked around and then used to provide electricity for a short period of time.
+I recall a story of an applicant engineering a soccer ball that could be kicked around and then used to provide electricity for a short time.
 He wanted to bring this technology to underdeveloped areas in Africa.

 What’s the approximate percentage of applicants invited to interview, and then the percentage of interviewed candidates ultimately admitted?

-I don’t recall the percentage of applicants invited to interview, but typically about 60% of the interviewed candidates are admitted.
+I don’t recall the percentage of applicants invited to interview, but about 60% of the interviewed candidates are typically admitted.
 So, once you get to that stage, you’re halfway home.

 SBC’s star-studded consultant team is unparalleled.
 Our clients benefit from current intelligence that we receive from the former MBA Admissions Officers from Harvard HBS, Wharton and every elite business program in the US and Europe.
 These MBA Admissions Officers have chosen to work exclusively with SBC.